Quantum preprocessing for information-theoretic security in two-party computation: Applications in two-party quantum computation

-We analyze the resource cost of Scheme 2.
-The number of variables in the first polynomial is $2n$, but the second polynomial would be nonlinear and has $2n+(2n+1)\times 4$ terms apart from the constant term.
-The term $1$ in the brackets is for Alice's input bit of the garden-hose gadget.
 Suppose the $k$-th polynomial has $f(k)$ terms apart from the constant term.
-Then $f(k)=f(k-1)+[f(k-1)+1]\times 4$ when $k>1$, so when $k=R$, the number of terms is $O(n\cdot 5^R)$.
-There are $R$ polynomials (corresponding to the $\tgate$ gates) which follow the induction rule above.
+Then $f(k)=f(k-1)+[f(k-1)+1]\times 2+2$ when $k>1$, so when $k=R$, the number of terms is $O(n\cdot 3^R)$.
+There are $R$ polynomials (one for each $\tgate$ gate, for evaluating the $\Xgate$ correction before the $\tgate$ gate) which follow the induction rule above.
 But the last $2n$ polynomials do not follow the rule, and they do not increase any number of variables compared to previous polynomials, because they are for the Pauli corrections after a Clifford circuit.
-Thus the total number of consumed one-time tables is $O(n^2\cdot 5^R)$.
+Thus the total number of consumed one-time tables is $O(n^2\cdot 3^R)$.

 The security of the Schemes 1 and 2 are optimal if the one-time tables have ideal security, where ``optimal'' means that Alice may learn information about Bob's input from the final output only, and Bob learns nothing at all about Alice's input.
-But in fact, the one-time tables have partial security, due to the finite number of checks and the noise (including errors), so the security of the scheme above is partial.
+But in fact, the one-time tables have partial security, due to the finite number of checks and the noise (including errors), so the security of the schemes above is partial.
 See also the discussion below.